leoseguin/machine-learning/README.md

 wip

 ## TODO :
-1. add start and end tokens
-2. implement dataloaders
+1. implement dataloaders
-3. add evaluation on the validation set inside training loop
+2. add evaluation on the validation set inside training loop
-4. try and optimise hyperparameters
+3. try and optimise hyperparameters
-5. save the model when ready, for testing on test set then translation usage
+4. save the model when ready, for testing on test set then translation usage